Twan-M/SmartMedi/Pill Weight Sensor/README.md

 4. Does your computer not recognize your ESP?
 Try downloading the drivers manually: "https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/establish-serial-connection.html"
 5. Is your ESP not updating the user web interface?
 Make sure your ESP is connected to the WiFi.
 6. Is your ESP not connecting to WiFi?
 Make sure your WiFi has a 2.4GHz band, or make sure you enable "Maximise Compatibiliy" for your Hotspot
+7. Are the amount of pills now showing correctly?
+Make sure you've set your pill_weight variable.
+Make sure you've set your calibration_factor.
+If this still isn't working, try a heavier pill, or redo the calibration steps.